lpc-rs/lpc8xx-hal/CONTRIBUTING.md

 multiple paragraphs.

 Here's the message body's second paragraph.
-The next paragraph is going to automatically close an issue, once the commit is merged into the repository.
+The next paragraph is going to automatically close issue #123456, once the commit is merged into the repository.

-Closes #123456.
+Close #123456
 ```

 First, let's start with the first line, the header.
 It's the most important part of the commit, as it's used by [clog] to generate the changelog.
 For that reason, it's the most heavily regulated part: